brainpower/bp-letsenc/README.md

 ### xbasedir

 Basic base directory.
 Directory containing each certificates subdirectory.
-Also contains the file `active` to which all certificated created with `create-cert` are added.
+Also contains the file `active` to which all certificates created with `create-cert` are added.

 Default: ${HOME}/letse